-Access to Rancher 2 and the new image registry will be rolled out through the SpinUp Workshop program, which will offer full interactive workshops for new users and self-guided orientation for existing users.
+Access to Rancher and the image registry is provided through the SpinUp Workshop program, which will offer full interactive workshops for new users and self-guided orientation for existing users.

-New users may attend an interactive SpinUp Workshop which covers important concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.
+New users may attend an interactive SpinUp Workshop that covers important concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.